Improved experience for children and adults in visual field testing

 The technology developed by researchers at the University of Edinburgh overcomes the patient compliance issues observed with current devices by avoiding the need for uncomfortable head restraints and a requirement to gaze at one location for prolonged periods.
 The child mode contains animations to keep the interest of the child on the screen and uses their natural eye movement in response to the animation stimuli to measure their visual field.

 The device was tested with glaucoma patients in a clinical study and in comparison to the current gold standard and which have shown encouraging results.
-Visual field defects were also correctly identified by the test in the eyes of children with suspected visual field defects.
+Defects were also correctly identified by the test in the eyes of children with suspected visual field defects.

 - Less demanding test for the patient; accessible to a wider range of patients